marcelomlinck/ShooterLocalizationProject/README.md

 The **serial.c** program is am interpreter program for the FTDI RS485 device used to communicate the arduinos with the central CPU via serial to USB conversion.

 The **map.txt** file describes the map, where each character represents a meter squared.
-The * represents obstacle areas (i.e. walls) and the empty spaces are free areas.
+The * represents obstacle areas (i.e. walls) and the # are free areas.
 The numbers on the map represent the location of the arduino nodes, each number is the node ID.

 Finally, the **vid0** and **vid1** folders contain a file.txt that presents the traced data from the arduinos in a live experiment.
 Both files a video related to it, that plays the moment the data was recorded.
 For these tests, it was used 4 arduino nodes.
 The link to these videos is presented below.
 - <a href=https://www.youtube.com/embed/lFRdnB4KtSY>vid0</a>